US nears 100,000 pandemic deaths: Does Trump feel your pain?

 But now, the known U.S. death toll from the coronavirus pandemic is fast approaching 100,000 on the watch of a president whose communication skills, potent in a political brawl, are not made for this moment.

-Impeachment placed one indelible mark on Trump’s time in office.
+Impeachment placed one indelible mark on Donald Trump’s time in the White House.
 Now there is another, a still-growing American casualty list that has exceeded deaths from the Vietnam and Korean wars combined.
 U.S. fatalities from the most lethal hurricanes and earthquakes pale by comparison.
 This is the deadliest pandemic in a century.

 Actual deaths from COVID-19 are almost certainly higher than the numbers show, an undercount to be corrected in time.